steveklabnik/rust_for_rubyists/book/chapter-06.rst

 Remember that the tilde has an effect that we haven't talked about yet.
 I added it because running without it gives an error message that implies you need it: give it a shot.
-Because our variables are typed, we have to coerce the number in the ``else`` case to a string.
+Because our variables are typed, we have to convert the number in the ``else`` case to a string.
 In Ruby we'd just let it be a ``Fixnum`` if it was a number.
 Oh well.